severalnines/terraform-provider-clustercontrol/docs/index.md

 these uses generally require access, workload portability, and automation at scale.

 This provider is used to create database resources provided by clustercontrol.
-Supported databases: mysql replication, mysql galera, postgresql, timescaledb, redis sentinel, and mongodb replicaset and shards
+Supported databases: MySQL replication, MySQL Galera, Postgresql, Timescaledb, Redis Sentinel, and MongoDB Replicaset and Shards.

 Use the navigation to the left to read about the available resources.